 Back on the mainland, the sun is setting in glorious fashion, but there’s time enough to see one last attraction.
 I get the number 12 tram from Anker Brygge to Vigelandsparken, the stop for the elegantly landscaped Frogner Park.
 This is home to the Vigeland installation; 212 bronze and granite sculptures designed by Gustav Vigeland.
 The largest of these is the tall phallic Monolith, which sits upon a raised platform in the centre of the park.
 With the ground still covered by snow, the park reflects the awe-inspiring twilight whose gradient transitions from a warm yellow to a vibrant pink and a vivid purple.
 This is a moment to savour, though with the temperature plummeting, I’m relieved that it’s only fleeting.

 From today onwards, each train I board will be heading in the wrong direction, heading home.
-My train leaves Oslo leaves just after lunch, so I’ve time to grab some breakfast and visit Oslo Cathedral.
+My train leaves Oslo just after lunch, so I’ve time to grab some breakfast and visit Oslo Cathedral.
 I happen to witness a christening from the back of the church.
 It’s nice to see a building like this being used, even if I’ve no time for religion myself.

 My route from Oslo takes me to Gothenburg, where I’ll change for a connecting train to Copenhagen.
 The route out of Oslo delivers a final few parting shots of Oslofjord, before speeding on through nearby suburbs and then out into the Norwegian countryside.

-Finding plenty of colour amidst the grey.
+Finding colour amidst the grey.